imhojang/crepe/content/blog/my-twelveth-post/TIL- why var and let bindings behave differently using setTimeOut function.md

 'print i : 5'
 ~~~
 At first, this was counterintuitive, but things made sense after some research.
-The short answer why this is happening is because variable declared with `var` keyword has a **function scope**, and there's only **one shared binding** for each of the loop iteration.
+The short answer for why this is happening is because variable declared with `var` keyword has a **function scope**, and there's only **one shared binding** for each of the loop iteration.
 For example, imagine that the compiler does this inside the for loop :
 ~~~javascript
 setTimeout(function (){ console.log('print i : ' + i ), 0 * 1000} );